vinceimbat/vinceimbat/content/thoughts/i write personal essays.md

 My choice of writing genre is [[creative nonfiction]], specifically the [[personal essay]].

 This means that I try to write autobiographically and poetically even if I talk about philosophy and other sophisticated ideas.
-For example, I use a [[inbox/Vignette]] to share a philosophical lesson, or I talk about philosophy without mentioning it.
+For example, I use a [[vignette]] to share a philosophical lesson, or I talk about philosophy without mentioning it.
 Instead, I focus on the questions.

 I don’t want to remove the “I” from what I am trying to do: understanding the universe and my place in it.